Share:

 Grant Cycle Timelines

-NEFE accepts letters of inquiry once per year, from September 15 to November 15.
-Final funding decisions are made by April.
+NEFE accepts letters of inquiry once per year.
 Grant cycles follow the same general timeline each year:

-We conduct second round video calls with applicants who we would like to move forward with.
+We conduct second round video calls with applicants who have received the highest scoring evaluations.
 These calls allow us to engage in scholarly dialogue and continue our evaluation process, while providing applicants with an opportunity to give a formal presentation of their potential project.
-After second round video calls, applicants will be notified soon after if they have been invited to submit a full proposal to NEFE.
-We allow approximately three to four weeks for the full proposal to be submitted.
+After second round video calls, applicants will be notified soon after of whether they have been invited to submit a full proposal to NEFE.
+Video calls will span over 1-2 months, after which NEFE allows 4 weeks to compose the full proposal.

 Our internal team reviews the full proposals, asks clarifying questions if necessary, and makes funding decisions.
-Final funding decisions are sent in April.
+Applicants who are invited to submit proposals can expect this phase to span approximately 3 months, after which funding decisions are made and contracting will begin.

 All applicants will be notified by email when we receive their LOI.
-If your LOI is highly rated by NEFE staff, we will contact you again in January to set up an initial video call.
+If your LOI is highly rated by NEFE staff, we will contact you to set up an initial video call.
 Otherwise, you will receive an email notifying you that no future action is needed.
-Final funding notification and LOI declinations will be sent in April.

 Award notification and grant agreement: